-Welcome!
-We accept curbside recycling items, textiles and many hard to recycle items (some with a fee), but we also have tons of free items for reuse.
-We hold document shredding, latex paint and household hazardous waste collection events a few times per year for residents of our member towns: Boylston, Holden, Paxton, Princeton, Rutland, Sterling and West Boylston.
+In addition, we hold document shredding, latex paint and household hazardous waste collection events a few times per year for residents of our member towns.
 Read on for more information, send us a message, give us a call, or check out our Facebook page.
+DEP regulations prohibit us from accepting trash or lawn/brush waste or creosote lumber.

 VOLUNTEER INFO